HOLMESsamuel/coderace/README.md

                     /fibonacci
                 /1.68.2
                     /fibonacci

+3. In each folder you need to place a file containing a method that you want to benchmark, this method will be the entry point.
+For example here with python you will place a fibonacci.py file containing a fibonacci(n) method.
+You also need to add a config.json file containing the name of the file containing the entry point method, the method name and a list of the arguments needed.
+It will look like this :

+       {
+         "method_name": "factorial",
+         "module_name": "factorial",
+         "arguments": [
+           {
+             "name": "n",
+             "value": "4",
+             "argument_type": "int"
+           }
+         ]
+       }

-3. Install Rust and Docker on your system if you haven't already.
+4. Install Rust and Docker on your system if you haven't already.

-4. Run the project:
+5. Run the project:

     cargo run

-5. CodeRace will build and run Docker containers for each implementation, and then analyze and compare the performance of each implementation.
+6. CodeRace will build and run Docker containers for each implementation, and then analyze and compare the performance of each implementation.

-6. After the benchmarking process has finished, CodeRace will output a detailed comparison of the implementations, including metrics such as execution time and memory usage.
+7. After the benchmarking process has finished, CodeRace will output a detailed comparison of the implementations, including metrics such as execution time and memory usage.

 ## Contributing